reckertz/re-klima/README.md

 Various Analysis functions:

+- filter of data, optional with timeshift
+- calculate aggregate criteria
 - pivot-analysis
 - regression-analysis
 - cluster-analysis
 - world-map
 - leaflet and open street map
-- heatmap, world, climate-zones, continents
+- heatmaps by world, climate-zones, continents

 Special focus on timeshift functions to analyse astronomic "years" and lunar "months".

 Status: in preparation

 Details: will follow